-Serving up traditional Mexican fare in a refurbished seaside house, La Antigua has one of the best dining atmospheres in all of Progreso, Mexico.
+Serving up traditional Mexican fare in a refurbished seaside house, La Antigua offers delicious dishes and has one of the best dining atmospheres in all of Progreso, Mexico.

-Specializing in seafood, Crabster is a great option for some delicious Caribbean style food in a casual setting.
+If you prefer seafood restaurants, Crabster is a great option for some delicious Caribbean-style food in a casual setting.
 It is perfect for pescatarians and vegetarians alike.

-You’ll want to spend at least two days in the area but if you really want to dive deep, consider staying for up to a week!
+You’ll want to spend at least two days at Progreso Beach, but if you really want to dive deep, consider staying for up to a week!

-Our visit to Progreso Mexico was an awesome experience.
+Our visit to Progreso Beach was an awesome experience.
 We particularly enjoyed our visit to the cenotes and flamingo spotting on the pink lakes!

 What Is Your Favourite Thing To Do In The Yucatan Peninsula?

 READ NEXT: Best Things to do in Oaxaca, Mexico